cluswata/Module_17_Practical_3/README.md

 **Introduction:**
 In the competitive banking sector, optimizing marketing strategies is crucial for enhancing profitability and customer engagement.
 This study evaluated data from a Portuguese bank’s direct marketing campaigns, where phone calls were used to promote term deposits.
 The goal was to analyze client interactions and campaign outcomes to refine marketing efforts and boost term deposit subscriptions.

-We compared four classification models—Logistic Regression (LR), Decision Trees (DT), K-Nearest Neighbors (KNN), and Support Vector Machines (SVM)—to determine which model best predicts term deposit subscriptions.
+We compared four classification models—Logistic Regression (LR), Decision Trees (DT), K-Nearest Neighbors (KNN), and Support Vector Machines (SVM)—to determine which model best predicted term deposit subscriptions.
 The comparison focused on accuracy, training speed, and ROC-AUC score.

 **Objectives:**
 Compare LR, DT, KNN, and SVM models based on accuracy, training time, and ROC-AUC score to identify the most effective model for predicting term deposit subscriptions.